cyriontrade/cyriontrade-test/Guide.md

 ## Evaluation

-**Architecture and Code Quality (30%)**
+**Architecture and Code Quality — 40%**
-- Clean, maintainable code
-- Proper component structure
-- Reusable hooks
+- Clear structure and organization of components and hooks
-- Good React patterns
+- Code readability, maintainability, and appropriate React patterns

-**Feature Implementation (30%)**
+**Feature Implementation and Correctness — 30%**
-- All features working
+- Required chart features function correctly and reliably
-- Smooth interactions
-- No critical bugs
+- No critical bugs or broken interactions under normal usage
-- Edge cases handled

-**Performance (20%)**
-- Smooth animations
+**Performance and Data Handling — 20%**
-- Efficient rendering
+- Efficient data usage and chart updates
-- Optimized code
-- Small bundle impact

-**User Experience (10%)**
-- Intuitive controls
-- Responsive design
-- Visual polish
+- No obvious performance issues during interaction

-**Error Handling (10%)**
+**Error Handling and Resilience — 10%**
-- Robust error handling
+- Reasonable handling of API or data errors
-- Clear messages
-- Recovery mechanisms
+- Application remains stable in failure scenarios

 ---